pabloi/pabloi.github.io/_posts/2019-08-30-webers-law-and-power-laws.md

 ---

-After reading the article 'The mechanistic foundation of Weber's law' ([Pardo-Vazquez et al., Nature, 2019][pv]), I decided to derive the implications of Weber's law in the coding of stimuli assuming a drift-difussion model.
+Inspired by the article 'The mechanistic foundation of Weber's law' ([Pardo-Vazquez et al., Nature, 2019][pv]), I decided to derive the implications of Weber's law in the coding of stimuli assuming a constant-barrier drift-difussion model of decision-making.
-Specifically, I'll show that under a simple drift-difussion model of decision-making, Weber's law implies that stimulus coding has to follow a power-law.
+Specifically, I'll show that Weber's law implies that stimulus coding has to follow a power-law.

 ## Two-alternative choice perceptual tasks
 Two-alternative perceptual tasks are tasks in which a subject is asked some question about some stimuli, and can only answer one of two alternatives.